Hinduism in Nepal: Hinduism and Buddhism

 There has traditionally been a great deal of intermingling of Hindu and Buddhist beliefs.
 Many people regarded as Hindus in the 1981 census could also in some senses be called Buddhists.
 Hindus long have worshipped at Buddhist temples and Buddhists at Hindu temples.
-The reason for this is that both Hinduism and Buddhism have common roots, and over most of their history have not been seen as separate communions, but rather rival tendencies within a shared religious tradition.
+The reason for this is that both Hinduism and Buddhism have common roots, and over most of their history have not been seen as separate groups, but rather cooperative sects with shared religious traditions.
 Because of such dual faith practices (or mutual respect), the differences between Hindus and Buddhists have been very subtle and academic in nature; Hindus and Buddhists have never engaged in any religious conflicts for past millennia.
 There are many temples where both Hindus and Buddhists can enter and worship.

 Hinduism and Islam

 Though historically, there have been no major conflict between the Hindus and Muslims in the Nepal, though in the 20th century there have been some controversies between the two communities due to the religious conversions and strict laws against the same.
 There have been claims of increases in Islamophobia in Nepal by local Hindus and Buddhists as a result of the rise of Hindutva in India and the prejudice against Muslims by Hindus.
 However, this is reported to have had no effect in the community level, reflected by demands of Muslims to convert Nepal into a Hindu State.
 This is because they feel their religion is not threatened by the other and that they have shared in a spirit of brotherhood for decades.
 Both see the Expansion of Christianity as a common problem.